-Garifuna belongs to the Ta-Maipurean (or Caribbean) branch of the Arawakan (or Maipurean) language family, the largest indigenous language family in South America in terms of number of languages (59 according to the Ethnologue).
+Garifuna is classified as belonging to the Ta-Maipurean (or Caribbean) branch of the Arawakan (or Maipurean) language family, the largest indigenous language family in South America in terms of number of languages (59 according to the Ethnologue).
 While the language can clearly be classified as Arawakan, it has borrowed many words from a Carib language of St. Vincent, as well as French.
 English and Spanish words have also made their way into the language in more recent times.

 “The overwhelming majority of Arawak languages are now endangered.
 Even in the few communities with over 1,000 speakers, a national language (Portuguese or Spanish) or a local lingua franca (Língua Geral Amazônica, Quechua or Tucano) is gradually gaining ground among younger people.
 A massive switch to Lingua Geral Amazônica took place around 1900 in the region of the Rio Negro, and resulted in the rapid loss of a number of languages.”